Volunteers Maria Taraban and Alina Datsievich: a blitz with the founders of the charity fund VYDNOKOLO

 And who are you in civilian life?

-Share your favorite story about volunteering.
+Share your favorite story about volunteering

 M: Every time we head towards the front, we receive a bunch of invitations to visit.
-For example, there was Engineer's Day — we were invited to dinner with a fabulous "picnic."
+For example, there was Engineer's Day — we were invited to dinner with a gorgeous "picnic."
 There was a cauldron of pilaf :)

 “All favorite moments are memories from the East.
 You transform here from a gloomy gray person into a living one”